bshoshany/thread-pool/README.md

 The full benchmarks are enabled using the command line argument `benchmarks`, which is enabled by default.
 The command line argument `plot` can be used to just plot the Mandelbrot set once, either instead of or in addition to doing the full benchmarks.
 This will plot the largest possible image that can be plotted in 5 seconds, and only measure the performance in pixels/ms for the entire plot.

+The test program prints out the Mandelbrot set it generates, downsampled to fit in a terminal window (at 120 character width).
+This will be in 24-bit color in the terminal, and in monochrome using Unicode blocks in the log file.
+If the `NO_COLOR` environment variable is set, the terminal output will also be in monochrome.
+(Note: On Windows Terminal, ensure that `adjustIndistinguishableColors` is disabled in the settings, otherwise the plot will not be displayed correctly.)

-If you want to see the actual plot, pass the `save` command line argument.
-The plot is saved to a BMP file, to avoid having to depend on 3rd-party libraries.
+If you want to see the plot in full resolution, pass the `save` command line argument, and the plot will be saved to `BS_thread_pool_benchmark_mandelbrot.bmp` (it's a BMP file to avoid having to depend on 3rd-party libraries).
 This is off by default, since that file can get quite large.

 The program determines the optimal resolution of the Mandelbrot plot by testing how many pixels are needed to reach a certain target duration when parallelizing the loop using a number of tasks equal to the number of threads.
 This ensures that the benchmarks take approximately the same amount of time (per thread) on all systems, and are thus more consistent and portable.